tendermint/tendermint/abcix/README.md

   - Output of ABCI.EndBlock.
   - Output of ABCI.Commit.
 - **Note**
   - ABCIx will compare the hash of the returned `Tags` with `LastResultHash` in header (`LastResultHash` will be renamed to `ResultHash` in TendermintX).
-If the comparison fails, TendermintX will stop working.
+If the comparison fails, the BFT consensus is broken and TendermintX will stop working.

 ### `CheckBlock`
 - **Input**